gaehlerm/SoftwareEngineering/README.md

 Return values are central in functional programming.
 In functional programming, you are not allowed to alter the values of existing objects.
 So, you don't have the issue of function arguments changing their values.
 The workaround are return values.
 They have the advantage that it is obviously a new object with new properties.
 For each state the code is in, there is a different set of variables.
 You'll never have to track the state of a variable because each variable has a unique state.
 After every step of your computation, you create a new variable so that you will never store different information inside a single variable.
 You just create a new one.

 All together I think there is really nothing wrong with return values.
-In performacne-critical code, creating new objects all the time may be a problem.
+In performance-critical code, creating new objects all the time may be a problem.
 But in most cases, I recommend working with return values, rather than mutable objects.
+They are more explicit and easier to understand.

 Here is a small Python example.
 There are two ways to sort elements in a list.
 You can either use the `sorted` function, which returns a new list, or you can use the `sort` method, which changes the list in place.
 I generally recommend using the `sorted` function because it makes it clearer that the return value is a new list with different properties than the function argument.
 When using the `sort` function, the programmer may forget that the elements in the list are now sorted.